AlecMcCutcheon/PSRunAsCurrentUser/README.md

 ```

-Check out my other project: "[Get-CUOneDriveStatus](https://github.com/AlecMcCutcheon/Get-CUOneDriveStatus)" to see how I use this function there's a compatibility layer for "Get-ODStatus"
+Check out my other project: "[Get-CUOneDriveStatus](https://github.com/AlecMcCutcheon/Get-CUOneDriveStatus)" to see how I use this function as a compatibility layer for "Get-ODStatus"